ItsOnlyZoe/PortfolioProjects/README.md

 # PortfolioProjects

-Hello, my name is Zoe and this is my portfolio for my sql projects.
+Hello, my name is Zoe and thank you for checking out my page!

-This Repository will hold all of the code and queries for my sql projects.
+This Repository is for my portfolio and will hold all of the code and queries for my projects.